-The Annual Meeting of Stockholders of AMC Networks Inc. (the "Company") will be held via live audio website on Thursday, June 16, 2022, at 10:00 a.m.
+The Annual Meeting of Stockholders of AMC Networks Inc. (the "Company" or "AMC Networks") will be held via live audio website on Thursday, June 15, 2023, at 10:00 a.m.
 Eastern Daylight Time.
-You can attend the annual meeting via the internet, vote your shares electronically and submit your questions during the annual meeting, by visiting www.virtualshareholdermeeting.com/AMCX2022 (there is no physical location for the annual meeting).
+You can attend the annual meeting via the internet, vote your shares electronically and submit your questions during the annual meeting, by visiting www.virtualshareholdermeeting.com/AMCX2023 (there is no physical location for the annual meeting).
 For further information on how to participate in the meeting, please see General Information, "How do I attend, vote at and ask questions during the annual meeting?"
 You will need to have your 16-Digit Control Number included on your Notice of Internet Availability of Proxy Materials or your proxy card (if you received a printed copy of the proxy materials) to join the annual meeting.
 The annual meeting will be held to consider and vote upon the following proposals:

 - 1. Election of Directors. - 2.
 Ratification of appointment of independent registered public accounting firm. - 3.
 An advisory vote on Named Executive Officer compensation. - 4.
-Vote on a stockholder proposal regarding voting standards for director elections, if properly presented at the annual meeting. - 5.
-Vote on a stockholder proposal regarding a policy on our dual class structure, if properly presented at the annual meeting. - 6.
+Vote on a stockholder proposal regarding a policy requiring executives to retain significant stock, if properly presented at the annual meeting. - 5.
 Conduct such other business properly brought before the meeting.

-Only stockholders of record on April 18, 2022 may vote at the meeting.
+Only stockholders of record on April 17, 2023 may vote at the meeting.